 Upgrading to a Fancy Juicer

-A few years later we decided to spoil ourselves with a ‘grownup’ juicer and invested in an Oscar DA900.
+A few years later we decided to spoil ourselves with a ‘grownup’ juicer and invested in a masticating juicer.
 Rather than viciously shred the fruit and vegetables like our ‘lil cheapie was wont to do, Oscar preferred to slowly and methodically crunch* his way through everything we fed him.

 *The correct term is masticating, but Sporty and I both agreed that what Oscar was doing was crunching.
 It was very sweet to listen to him have his daily dose of fresh produce.